Improving Model Factuality with Fine-grained Critique-based Evaluator: Abstract

 \section{Abstract}

 Factuality evaluation aims to detect factual errors produced by language models (LMs) and hence guide the development of more factual models.
 Towards this goal, we train a factuality evaluator, \modelname, that provides LM generators with claim-level factuality feedback.
-We conduct data augmentation on a combination of public judgment datasets to train \modelname to (1) generate textual critiques along with scores and (2) make claim-level judgment based on diverse source documents obtained by various tools.
+In particular, we train \modelname to (1) generate textual critiques along with scores and (2) make claim-level judgment based on diverse source documents obtained by various tools, via data augmentation on a combination of \textit{public} judgment datasets.
 We then present a framework that leverages \modelname to improve the factuality of LM generators by constructing training data.
-Specifically, we generate a set of candidate responses, leverage \modelname to revise and score each response without introducing lesser-known facts, and train the generator by preferring highly scored revised responses.
+Specifically, we generate a set of candidate responses, ask \modelname to revise and score each response without introducing lesser-known facts, and train the generator by preferring highly scored revised responses.
 Experiments show that our data augmentation methods improve the evaluator's accuracy by 2.9\% on LLM-AggreFact.
-With \modelname, we improve Llama3-8B-chat's factuality rate by 14.45\% on FActScore, outperforming state-of-the-art factuality finetuning methods by 6.96\%.
+With \modelname, we improve Llama2-7B-chat/Llama3-8B-chat's factuality rate by 16.86\%/14.45\% on FActScore, outperforming state-of-the-art factuality finetuning methods by 8.83\%/6.96\%.